-Since Prince played Nice in France yesterday and followed up the show with an after party at the Palais club in Cannes, rumours have been circulating that the Minneapolis musician has plans to take over the Nice Jazz Festival.
+Since Prince played Nice in France on July 25, 2010, and followed up the show with an after party at the Palais club in Cannes, rumours have been circulating that the Minneapolis musician has plans to take over the Nice Jazz Festival.
 The annual event has been leaking money for some time, and it is known that the local authorities are anxious to rejuvenate it.

 An article in France’s Le Monde provides more details about Prince’s plans.
 According to Pascal Bernardin, who would be one of the partners in the project, Prince had spoken about the idea of running an artist-friendly festival already.
 He and his musicians are also big jazz fans.
 So the idea to put in a project grew from a series of meetings, leading to a formal submission recently.

 Prince artistic director of the Nice Jazz festival?

 The idea of Prince acting as artistic director of a jazz festival is a nice one, no pun intended.
 However, there are a number of serious obstacles.

 - First, there are other very serious competitors putting in tenders.

 - Secondly, the town of Nice itself could complicate matters.
 It is known that they want to reduce the amount they put into the festival, while at the same time attracting larger profile artists and also reducing the ticket prices.
 This sounds almost impossible.

 - Thirdly, there is also talk of moving the festival into the city centre, which would doubtless meet resistance from locals and shopkeepers.

 - Fourthly, I can only guess at the sort of friction that could arise from a maverick talent such as Prince having to deal with the Nice local authorities.